about

 Engineer.
 Builder.
 Systems + AI.

-I work full-stack on payments, bridging, and staking at Polygon, focused on shipping systems that improve speed and confidence through testing, reliability, and clear docs.
-Outside work, I build with AI and use personal projects to sharpen agent orchestration in real-world workflows.
+I work full-stack on onchain products at Polygon, focused on shipping systems that improve speed and confidence through testing, reliability, and clear docs.
+Outside work, I build practical AI tools, agent workflows, and small products that force real feedback.

 // Direction